 Main Article Content

-By Rishi Mehta, Medical Sciences; Zachary Taylore, Cincinnati Children's Hospital and Medical Center; Michael Rosen, Cincinnati Children's Hospital and Medical Center; Lisa Martin, Cincinnati Children's Hospital and Medical Center; Laura Ramsey, Cincinnati Children's Hospital and Medical Center
+By Rishi Mehta, Medical Sciences; Zachary Taylor, Cincinnati Children's Hospital Medical Center; Michael Rosen, Cincinnati Children's Hospital Medical Center; Lisa Martin, Cincinnati Children's Hospital Medical Center; Laura Ramsey, Cincinnati Children's Hospital Medical Center

 Advisor: Laura Ramsey